gitter-badger/Arena-Electron/docs/game/player.md

 The username of the person controlling this Player instance

+### colour

+A hex string representing the colour of this Player instance

 ### currentHealth

 The health that this Player instance currently has remaining